Jon M. GreenbaumChief Counsel

 Greenbaum has successfully litigated numerous cases in the federal courts and has argued before the United States Circuit Court of Appeals.
-Notable cases in which he has played a major role include Shelby County v.
-Holder (defense of the constitutionality of the Voting Rights Act), the Coalition for Equity and Excellence in Maryland Higher Education, Inc., et al v.
+Notable cases in which he has played a significant role include Shelby County v.
+Holder (defense of the constitutionality of the Voting Rights Act), SFFA v.
+President and Fellows of Harvard College (defense of affirmative action admissions plan); the Coalition for Equity and Excellence in Maryland Higher Education, Inc., et al v.
 Maryland Higher Education Commission et al (desegregation challenge to Maryland’s higher education system; Arizona v.
 ITCA (challenge to Arizona’s documentation of citizenship requirement for voter registration applicants); League of Women Voters v.
 Brunner (constitutional challenge to Ohio’s administration of elections); and United States v.
 Charleston County (vote dilution challenge to at-large method of elections).
-In addition, he has testified before Congress, state legislatures and the U.S. Commission on Civil Rights.
+In addition, he has testified before Congress, state legislatures; and the U.S. Commission on Civil Rights.
 He has also presented to numerous law schools and governmental, civic and bar associations.
 In addition, he has regularly appeared on television and radio interviews and in print media.

 Greenbaum is co-chair of the Voting Rights Task Force of the Leadership Conference on Civil Rights, the national umbrella organization of American civil rights groups.
 He served as an adjunct professor at the Georgetown University Law Center and has authored or co-authored several major publications including Toward a More Just Justice System: How Open are the Courts to Social Justice Litigation (2016); “Shelby County v.
 Holder: When the Rational Becomes Irrational,” 57 Howard L.J.
 811 (Spring 2014); “Government-Issued Photo Identification and Proof of Citizenship Requirements for Voters,” in America Votes!
 A Guide to Modern Election Law and Voting Rights, American Bar Association (March 2008); and Report: Voting Rights in Alabama: 1982-2006,” 17 S. Cal.
 Rev. L. & Social Justice 249 (Spring 2008).